-The Center for the Study of WMD (CSWMD) is the nation’s premier institution for education, research, and policy support regarding the national security challenges presented by these weapons.
-Our experts have a wealth of relevant policy, operational, and technical expertise gained at the highest levels of government, to include the White House; the Departments of Defense, State, Health and Human Services, and Homeland Security; the Intelligence Community; and with partners and Allies.
+CSWMD is the nation’s premier institution for research and analysis, policy support, and education and leader development regarding the national security challenges presented by nuclear, chemical, biological weapons.
+Our experts have a wealth of relevant policy, operational, and technical expertise gained at the highest levels of government, to include the White House; the Departments of Defense, State, Health and Human Services, Homeland Security; the Intelligence Community; and with Allies.
 We also have worked in related industry, academic, and national and international non-governmental organizations that contribute to understanding and responding to these challenges.
-CSWMD serves as a vital hub in the Whole-of Government approach dedicated to reducing and eventually eliminating the dangers posed by the existence of WMD.
+The Center serves as a vital hub in the “whole of government” network dedicated to reducing and eventually eliminating the dangers posed by the existence of WMD.

 Brendan G. Melley